slytomcat/http-mock/README.md

   ]
 }
 ```
 When the handler handles new request the url of request and its body is used to make the ID (sha256).
-If that Id exists among the `responses` then the recorded response is used as respense on the request.
+If that ID exists among the `responses` then the recorded response is used as response on the request.
 When ID is not exists then that request is forwarded to the external service using `forward-url`.
 If `forward-url` is not set than HTTP 404 is returned.
 When `forward-url` is set then the request is forwarded and the received response will be replayed as request response and it will be recorded.
 When the request match the `passthrough-re` then the forwarded request response is not stored.